 In addition to those directly injured in the blast, authorities also issued a shelter-in-place order that impacted nearly 5,000 people in the area.
-Soon after the incident, Texas sued ExxonMobil for environmental violations, including the wastewater dumped into the Houston Ship Channel and the contaminants released into the air.
+Soon after the incident, the state of Texas sued ExxonMobil for environmental violations, including the wastewater dumped into the Houston Ship Channel, as well as for contaminants released into the air.
 The Texas Commission on Environmental Quality seeks injunctive relief and civil penalties exceeding $100,000.

 Details About the ExxonMobil Baytown Fire Lawsuit

 During the ExxonMobil Baytown fire, one of our clients suffered severe injuries to his neck, back, head, and other parts of his body, for which he continues to receive extensive medical treatment.
-ExxonMobil failed to provide workers with adequate equipment and training, among other examples of negligence.
+Leading up to this incident, ExxonMobil failed to provide workers with adequate equipment and training, among other examples of negligence.
 The Houston Chronicle reported on our impending lawsuit, in which we are hoping to get our client everything he needs to move forward with his life.

 "Filing this lawsuit will allow him and his family to use the civil courts to discover what happened to cause this catastrophic explosion and to hold Exxon accountable," said Attorney Kyle Findley to reporters.
 "All refinery accidents are preventable, and it's important for the workers and the community to find out what could have prevented this disaster."